jeromecoupe/webstoemp/_posts/2015-05-12-svg-techniques-workflow.md

 ---
-title: "Current SVG techniques and workflows"
+title: "Current SVG techniques and workflow"
-excerpt: "SVG is certainly one of the new hotness to get to grips with in the front-end world.
-Let's look at various use cases and techniques for using SVG today."
+excerpt: "SVG is certainly the new hotness to get to grips with in the front-end world.
+Here are various use cases I encountered and the techniques and workflow I use with SVG today."
 publication_year: 2015
 categories:
 - Front-end